I was chatting with someone on Instagram.

 - You are most likely feeling shame.
 You know, that awful feeling of self-doubt and loathing that formulates in your mind from a young age.
 This pain, reflection, is uncomfortable, so you want to get rid of that.

 - The other thing going on is the complete opposite.
 Your brain wants you to hang on to this pain from the past.
-If you were to forget and move on, you may put yourself at risk to mess up again.
+If you were to forget and move on, you may put yourself at risk of messing up again.

 Step Four: Forgive Yourself